din/compose/README.md

 Now, pushing any button in the appropriate component triggers the signal emitter, which, in turn, is observed by the `AuthComponent` and the currently presented component is replaced.

 There could be an occasion where routing is placed outside of the routing view.
 For example, tab bar controllers would have navigation links defined outside of the routed component itself.
-For this case, you can override default view of the router component.
+For this case, you can override the default view of the router component.
 Let's rewrite our previous example by factoring emitters out of the children components:

 ```swift
 // LogIn.swift